 With this method, searching for best improvement factors leads to different parameters values (GLRT thresholds) for each image processed, which prompts to studying some way of overriding such parameters.
-To further improve the quality of output images, we are also working on a efficient parallel implementation of the staircase effect reduction technique presented in [17].
+To further improve the quality of output images, it would also be interesting to implement the staircase effect reduction technique developed by [13] on GPU, on the condition that it fits parallelization efficiently.

-Our study so far has been based on additive noise; we are currently working on transposing criteria to various multiplicative noise types.
-We also extended the process to color images with very interesting visual results to be confirmed by the experimental measurement currently in progress.
+Our study so far has been based on additive noise; we are currently working on transposing criteria to various multiplicative noise types, as well as extending processes to color images.